-Each year we buy and throw away more stuff.
-Advertising is everywhere – on our TVs, social media feeds, magazines – and it means we all feel the pressure to buy more despite the fact that research shows that buying stuff doesn’t even make us happy.
+Advertising is everywhere – on our TVs, social media feeds, magazines – and it means we all feel the pressure to buy more despite research showing that buying stuff doesn’t even make us happy.

 Rates of depression and anxiety have increased 70% in the last 25 years and this month a report from The Prince’s Trust found that happiness and confidence young people feel in their emotional health have dropped to the lowest levels since 2009.

-This Spring, Global Action Plan has launched Simplify Life – our campaign to help people escape the energy-zapping cycle of more, more more and focus on what really matters to them – be it time with loved ones, time for themselves, connecting with nature or learning new skills.
-We created a calendar with 28 ways you can create space in your home and your mind.
+In Spring, Global Action Plan launched Simplify Life – our campaign to help people escape the energy-zapping cycle of more, more more and focus on what really matters to them – be it time with loved ones, time for themselves, connecting with nature or learning new skills.
+Below are four top tips which could inspire you to simplify life.

 1. Declutter your home

 Having too much stuff can weigh us down – the clutter, the constant tidying and not being able to find things when we need them.
 In fact, studies on clutter in home environments have found that excessive clutter can contribute to feelings of distress and alienation.